xander-gds/publishing-api/docs/dependency-resolution.md

 [link expansion rules][link-expansion-rules] to perform the inverse process of link expansion.

-The [Queries::ContentDependencies][content-dependencies] class is responsible for determining the locales of each `content_id`.
+The [ContentDependencies][contentQuery-dependencies] class is responsible for determining the locales of each `content_id`.

 ## Updating Content Store